 In 1578, when the capital of the Savoy dukedom was transferred from Chambéry to Turin, the same Emmanuel-Philibert, Duke of Savoy, brought here the Holy Shroud to allow Milan’s bishop Carlo Borromeo to worship it after a pilgrimage of gratitude from Milan to Turin for the end of the plague.
 Today a copy of the Sindone is still kept in San Lorenzo church.

 This church is beautiful and definitely one of the places to see in Turin for its wonderful dome inspired by the Islamic architecture and the 17th-century altar.
 The design for the facade was never completed because the royal family didn’t want to interrupt the harmony in the architecture of the existing Piazza Castello and to avoid the symbol of the royal power to be hidden by a religious building.

 Address of Chiesa di San Lorenzo: Via Palazzo di Città 4.

 Opening hours of Chiesa di San Lorenzo: Monday to Saturday 7.30 am-12 pm and 4-7 pm; Sundays and holidays 9 am-1 pm and 3-7.30 pm.

 Entrance fee for Chiesa di San Lorenzo: Free.

-Housing essential relics found during the archaeological diggings in pharaohs’ tombs and ancients cities.
-As soon as you enter, you are given the audioguide and a map to help you follow the chronological path.
+It displays essential relics found during the archaeological diggings in pharaohs’ tombs and ancients cities.
+As you enter, you are given the audio guide and a map to help you follow the chronological path.
 Among the Turin sights, this is a real gem.
-If it’s your first time in the city, I highly recommend it.
+If it’s your first time in Turin, I highly recommend it.

 Address of Museo Egizio: Via Accademia delle Scienze, 6.